 Stalker Teatro (Italy)

-A bridge between contemporary art and performance, Steli is a stunning, interactive and vibrant performance.
-This lively event offers an opportunity to create a huge structure made out of colourful wooden sticks.
-Once the hard work is done, everyone can explore their creation by walking under, around and through it, all to a lively soundtrack.
+Fusing contemporary art and performance, Steli is an interactive and vibrant installation that invites its participants to build a huge structure made out of colourful wooden sticks.
+Everyone is then invited to explore what they have created together by walking under, around and through the sculpture, accompanied by a live soundtrack created by Teatro Stalker’s DJ.

-Steli has toured to Barking & Dagenham, Hounslow and Leicester.
+Steli has toured to Barking & Dagenham, Hounslow, Leicester and Slough.

-Rise! has toured to Woolwich, Hull and Luton.
+Rise! has toured to Doncaster, Hull, Luton and Woolwich

 The Colour of Light